froukje/datamapu/content/posts/classical_ml/kmeans.md

 ## Summary

-K-Means is an unsupervised machine learning algorithm used for clustering data into k distinct groups based on feature similarity.
+KMeans is an unsupervised machine learning algorithm used for clustering data into k distinct groups based on feature similarity.
 It works by iteratively assigning data points to the nearest cluster center and then updating the cluster centers to be the mean of the assigned points.
 The process continues until the cluster assignments no longer change significantly or the maximum number of iterations is reached.
 It is a popular algorithm due to its simplicity, efficiency with large datasets, and ease of implementation and interpretation.
+An example of applying KMeans to a more real-world dataset than the simplifies example above can be found on [kaggle](https://www.kaggle.com/code/pumalin/kmeans-tutorial).

 ---
 If this blog is useful for you, please consider supporting.